My Setup

 My laptop's specifications

-My i3 desktop.
+My old i3 desktop.
 LXTerminal is showing screenfetch results.

-I'm running i3wm.
-I'd run Sway, but Wacom tablets were still broken the last time I checked.
-I use bumblebee-status for the status bar with the following modules:
+I was running i3wm.
+I would've run Sway, but Wacom tablets were still broken the last time I checked.
+I used bumblebee-status for the status bar with the following modules:

-Up in the tray, I have Discord (ugh), a feed reader, KeePassXC, Blueman redshift-gtk, Steam, Transmission, nm-applet, and the ibus daemon.
-I use Network Manager, rather than netctl just for ease of use, both in configuration and in working with VPNs.
-In ibus, I primarily use the US International keyboard set up, so I can type special characters, including accented characters.
-I've also got a Japanese IME, a Greek keyboard, and a custom runic keyboard.
+Up in the tray, I had Discord (ugh), a feed reader, KeePassXC, Blueman redshift-gtk, Steam, Transmission, nm-applet, and the ibus daemon.
+I used Network Manager, rather than netctl just for ease of use, both in configuration and in working with VPNs.
+In ibus, I primarily used the US International keyboard set up, so I could type special characters, including accented characters.
+I also had a Japanese IME, a Greek keyboard, and a custom runic keyboard.

-Theming wise, I use the Arc theme (specifically Arc Dark) with the Papirus icon set and El Capitaine cursors.
-My default font is set to Atkinson Hyperlegible, with i3bar using Noto Sans Mono and my terminal using Fira Mono.
+Theming wise, I used the Arc theme (specifically Arc Dark) with the Papirus icon set and El Capitaine cursors.
+My default font was set to Atkinson Hyperlegible, with i3bar using Noto Sans Mono and my terminal using Fira Mono.

 I also use the Rainbow Blur theme an old acquaintance of mine made.
 My search engines, as usual, cover a wide range of things, like DuckDuckGo, Wikipedia, shopping sites, Arch Linux related searches, YouTube, some game wikis, and, of course, RationalWiki, who continue to be awesome.